 This level of personalization makes after-sales service support more meaningful and highly effective.

-Automate key customer touchpoints
+Automate key customer support workflows

-Businesses can set automation rules to trigger sending alerts, reminders, and notifications to customers.
 Some of the common repetitive tasks to automate post-purchase include:

 - Automating ticket creation, prioritization, and routing when customers send messages through their preferred channels.